How to Help Refugees

 - United Nations High Commission for Refugees: The UNHCR provides an easy framework for starting your own fundraiser in your community, at work, or at school.

-Volunteer opportunities range from single-day local efforts to longer-term volunteer commitments.
+Why volunteer?
+Volunteering is one of the best ways to help the nonprofits doing the heavy lifting and is the best way to work directly with refugees in your community.
+Opportunities range from single-day local efforts to longer-term volunteer commitments.
 Every effort supports refugee families and the organizations that are organizing to provide humanitarian aid and social support refugees need.

 - IRC: The IRC has opportunities of all sorts, leveraging your existing skills from design and photography to summer camps and mentorships to providing employment opportunities.